mikyll/Mobile-Systems-M/flashcards.md

 The main difference between Broadcasts and implicit Intents is that Broadcasts are typically used for notification purposes (handling events and triggering UI updates), while Intents are used to pass the execution to some other component.

 #### What are `AsyncTask` and what's their purpose?
 What are the primitives?
 What if we didn't have AsyncTask?
-**AsyncTask** is a component useful for performing operations UI-related (in fact, Services cannot directly interact with the UI).
+**AsyncTask** is a component useful for performing operations **UI-related** (in fact, Services cannot directly interact with the UI).
 AsyncTask is a component that is creted on the main thread and can be executed exactly once, on the background thread.
 They provide APIs to perform the operations, and other to update the UI accordingly, before, during and after their execution.
 The most obvious example for their usage is the downloading of files.\
 They have 3 parameters (types):
-1. the type of the **parameter/s** it accepts (e.g. URL/URLs);
+1. the type of the **parameter(s)** it accepts (e.g. URL/URLs);
 2. the type (unit of measure) of the **progress** (e.g. Integer -> 5, 10, 20, could be the download percentage);
 3. the type of the **result** (e.g. Image);